 Laser-Guided Amnesia: Endemic to the setting, with Shido and Kotori having significant holes in their past memories.
 Notably, the entity that gave Kotori her Efreet powers, Phantom, then proceeded to strip Shido and Kotori of their memories.
 While Kotori forgot only about the existence of said entity; Shido forgot a lot more.
 All the Spirits (that weren't known to be originally humans, anyway) have no memories of before that time and seem to have lost variable amounts of basic knowledge.
 Tohka seems to be the hardest hit, as she even lost her name, creating a lot of Fish out of Water situations (she didn't know what a (animal) fish was either, or that they swim, for that matter.
 She thought they were only food and an aquarium was a restaurant).

-Mega Corp.: Deus Ex Machina (DEM) Industries, a corporation based in England, and the company that makes the Realizers.
-In Volume 5 DEM's managing director (Westcott) gets Origami's punishment for borrowing a prototype without permission changed from "dishonorable discharge" to "2 months house arrest", which seems to mean she is basically taken of active duty and given a vacation.
+Deus Ex Machina (DEM) Industries, a corporation based in England, and the company that makes the Realizers.
+In Volume 5, DEM's managing director (Westcott) gets Origami's punishment for borrowing a prototype without permission changed from "dishonorable discharge" to "2 months house arrest", which means she is basically taken off from active duty and given a vacation.
 They also get the school's field trip changed to a small, isolated island as part of their plan to kidnap Tohka.

-Asgard Electronics, the company backing Ratatoskr may also fit here.
-It's implied that they were able to come up with fairly strong backgrounds for the sealed Spirits at least.
+Asgard Electronics, the company backing Ratatoskr, may also fit here.
+It's implied that they were able to come up with fairly strong backgrounds for the sealed Spirits.